This post may contain affiliate links, which help keep this content free. (Full disclosure)

 VARIATION: Try different compound butter flavors.

-Add different herbs and spices to your butter for delicious taste.
+Add different seasonings to your butter such as Texas brisket seasoning for a delicious taste.
 See this compound butter recipe for lots of ideas!

 How To Cook Chuck Eye Steak In The Oven